rjury-sumo/Hajime/README.md

   - All data cached to `<profile>/account/` folder

 ### 🎯 IDE Experience for Query Development
-Rich language support for `.sumo` files with intelligent autocomplete that goes beyond basic syntax:
+Rich language support for `.sumo` files with intelligent autocomplete for all log search operators and built in fields.
+Additional advanced auto complete experience:
-- **Hundreds of Parser Snippets** from Sumo Logic apps (AWS, Azure, GCP, security tools, etc.) Type `parser` to trigger list
+- **Parser Snippets** from Sumo Logic apps (AWS, Azure, GCP, security tools, etc.) Type `parser` to trigger list
 - **Dynamic Field Discovery** - fields from your query results automatically added to autocomplete
 - **Context-Aware Suggestions** - metadata field values suggested as you type (e.g., `_sourceCategory=` shows your actual categories)
 - **Syntax Highlighting** with full support for operators, functions, comments, and regex patterns
-- **Smart Snippets** for common query patterns
+- **Smart Snippets** for common query patterns like timeslice / transpose
+- **cache key metadata values** for _sourcecategory, _collector etc, using a query to pull recent live values
+- **retreive partitions** for _index auto complete
+- **pull all custom fields** for improved auto completion suggestions

 ### 🔌 Multi-Profile Connection Management
 Connect to multiple Sumo Logic deployments and easily switch between them: